wwwtyro/AegisLuna/README.md

 Installation:

-1. install pyglet and numpy
+1. install numpy and box2d (e.g., sudo pip install numpy)
-2. python game.py
+2. python aegisluna.py

 Controls:

 Use the mouse to look around.
-Left click to accelerate in the direction you are looking.
-Right click to decelerate.
+WASD to move.
 Hit ESC to exit.